 Private White VC

 Their production standards are hard to beat – each garment passes through 21 pairs of hands during the process and it’s all done from a factory in Manchester.
-You can probably tell by now that Private White VC is all about continuity, and with the original White’s grandkids still running the show, we’re pretty sure that’s the way it will stay.
+You can probably tell by now that Private White VC is all about continuity, and with the original White’s grandkids still running the show, we’re pretty sure that’s the way this British clothing brand will stay.

-The brand made some of the first premium underwear in Britain in 1860 and spearheaded the introduction of boxer shorts in the 1940’s.
-They’ve since broadened their horizons in a big way, with everything from merino knitwear to swim shorts and tees for summer.
+This was one of the first British clothing brands to make premium underwear in Britain in 1860 and spearheaded the introduction of boxer shorts in the 1940s.
+They’ve since broadened their horizons in a big way, with everything from merino knitwear to swim shorts to tees.

 Sunspel tends to stick to a neutral colour palette, making their basics versatile enough to slot in and out of every outfit.

-Is there anything more that needs to be said?
-If it's good enough for them, it's good enough for you.
+Is there anything more that needs to be said about this cool British clothing brand?
+If it’s good enough for them, it’s good enough for you.

-Their white shirts are a staple and you can’t go wrong with any of their navy suits for a job interview or fraught in-laws dinner.
-You’ll find them in David Jones and we wouldn’t be surprised if their retail footprint grows in 2018.
+Reiss’ white shirts are a staple and you can’t go wrong with any of this British clothing brand’s navy suits for a job interview or fraught in-laws dinner.

 Their designs marry quintessential British looks with hints of Scandinavian influence to create ultra-functional, minimalistic clothing for everyone.
-Made in the UK, with a strong emphasis on production quality, their garments will last a lifetime.
+Made in the UK, with a strong emphasis on production quality, this British clothing brand’s garments will last a lifetime.

 Their reputation rests on the laurels of their enduringly popular waxed cotton jackets which are as relevant now as they were in decades past.
-Barbour isn’t just a one-trick pony, and you’ll be able to find gilets, motorcycle jackets, and casual polos and trousers in recent collections.
+Barbour isn’t just a one-trick pony though; you’ll be able to find gilets, motorcycle jackets, and casual polos and trousers in recent collections.

 Originally famous for their innovative use of waxed, waterproof cotton, Belstaff has come a long way since and has a range of clothing and accessories that are luxurious yet rugged.

-The trench coat is a small, but distinctive part of their offering and you’ll be able to find luxury fragrances, scarves, and bags in 2018.
+The trench coat is a small, but distinctive part of their offering and you’ll be able to find luxury fragrances, scarves, and bags in the British clothing brand’s range.
 If we had a choice, we’d see you walk out the door with one of their camel trenches.

 They never, ever go out of style, and the countless imitations on the market don’t do them justice.
-If there’s anything to save up for in 2018, it’s this.
+If there’s any piece of clothing to invest in, it’s this.

-He’s an advocate for wool and tailoring heritage, but doesn’t let that get in the way of a cheeky print or jab at Saville Row’s stuffy pretentions.
+He’s an advocate for wool and tailoring heritage but doesn’t let that get in the way of a cheeky print or jab at Saville Row’s stuffy pretensions.
 Nowadays, Paul Smith is exploring subdued, light outwear in contrast to his characteristic boldness: floral printed knits and espadrilles, tailored swimwear, and a whole lot of orange, everywhere.

-Have a look at his wool bombers and don’t feel afraid to slot a floral tie into your rotation.
+Have a look at his wool bombers and don’t feel afraid to slot a Paul Smith floral tie into your rotation.

 His emphasis is on the classic workhorses of a masculine wardrobe, allowing you to build a full complement of suits, shirts and ties for the corporate nine-to-five.
 Their latest spring collection includes lighter knits, gilets, and casual jackets, but you won’t see novelty prints or clever pop-culture nods anywhere here.